“Love the Lord your God with all your heart

 • People may be incorrectly led to equate that style or tradition with acceptable worship.

-• If the style or tradition always matches a believer’s personal preferences, they may not be able to tell if they are worshipping God or simply enjoying the music or styles they personally like.
+• If the style or tradition always matches a believer’s personal preferences, they may not be able to tell if they are worshiping God or simply enjoying the music or styles they personally like.

 • If the style or tradition never reaches a believer’s preference or background, they may become discouraged from practicing joyful worship.